Design guidelines

 hover.

-While an item is being dragged, it is important that you give clear feedback to the user about what is being dragged, and what will occur when the user completes the drag.
+It is important that you give clear feedback to the user about what is being dragged.

 A drag preview is a representation of the item being dragged.
 Generally a drag preview is a picture of the item being dragged around the page, and not the draggable item itself.